NEW POSTPONEMENT due to COVID-19 pandemia, new date:

 International Conference 27 – 29 Abril 2022

-Organized by EHum2M – Humanistic Studies on Migrations and Marginalization, a research team of the Centre for Humanistic Studies (CEHUM) at the University of Minho, together with other research teams in CEHUM and partners (national / international).
+International Conference organized by EHum2M – Humanistic Studies on Migrations and Marginalization, a research team of the Centre for Humanistic Studies (CEHUM) at the University of Minho, together with other research teams in CEHUM and partners (national / international).
+See Program.

 Humanity on the move is the title of a so-called Flagship Report of more than 500 pages (Berlin: WBGU, 2016): Nothing stands still on our planet any more, and above all, hardly anyone stays in the same place.
 Today, anyone who grows up in a residential block, hut or villa is highly unlikely to die there.
 He or she will move many times during lifetime – from house to house, from countryside to city, from village to metropolis, from home country to neighbouring country, from continent to continent, constantly commuting, travelling, roving, and … fleeing.
 These relocations of humanity are driven by the pursuit of happiness and self-fulfilment, by curiosity, but also by the logic of global value chains, by the harsh laws of poverty, violence, political disorder, military conflicts and social disintegration.